Yasu3D/MercuryMapper/Documentation/SATFORMAT.md

 ##### Position
 The Position is an Integer ranging from 0 to 59.
 It loops back to 0 once it reaches 60.
-When comparing to a clock, Position 0 is at 3 o' clock.
+When comparing to a clock, Position 0 is at 3 o'clock.
 It then goes counterclockwise in 6° steps.
 It defines the "Left", or most-clockwise edge of an Object.

 ##### Size
 The Size is an Integer ranging from 1 to 60.
 It defines how big the arc of an Object is.